-- Artificial Intelligence (AI) endeavours to simulate the natural intelligence of human beings into machines thus making them intelligent. - Machine learning comprises algorithms that use data to learn on their own and make predictions. - Natural Language Processing (NLP) facilitates communicating with intelligent systems using a natural language. - Virtual Reality (VR) allows a user to look at, explore and interact with the virtual surroundings, just like one can do in the real world. - The superimposition of computer-generated perceptual information over the existing physical surroundings is called Augmented Reality. - Robotics can be defined as the science or study of the technology primarily associated with the design, fabrication, theory and application of robots. - Big data holds rich information and knowledge which can be of high business value.
-Five characteristics of big data are: Volume, Velocity, Variety, Veracity and Value. - Data analytics is the process of examining data sets in order to draw conclusions about the information they contain. - The Internet of Things (IoT) is a network of devices that have an embedded hardware and software to communicate (connect and exchange data) with other devices on the same network. - A sensor is a device that takes input from the physical environment and uses built-in computing resources to perform predefined functions upon detection of specific input and then processes data before passing it on. - Cloud computing allows resources located at remote locations to be made available to anyone anywhere.
-Cloud services can be Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
+- Artificial Intelligence endeavours to simulate the natural intelligence of human beings into machines thus making them intelligent. - Machine learning comprises of algorithms that use data to learn on their own and make predictions. - Natural language processing (NLP) facilitates communicating with intelligent systems using a natural language. - Virtual reality allows a user to look at, explore, and interact with the virtual surroundings, just like one can do in the real world. - The superimposition of computer-generated perceptual information over the existing physical surroundings is called augmented reality. - Robotics can be defined as the science primarily associated with the design, fabrication, theory, and application of robots. - Big data holds rich information and knowledge which can be of high business value.
+Five characteristics of big data are: Volume, Velocity, Variety, Veracity, and Value. - Data analytics is the process of examining data sets in order to draw conclusions about the information they contain. - The Internet of Things (IoT) is a network of devices that have an embedded hardware and software to communicate (connect and exchange data) with other devices on the same network. - A sensor is a device that takes input from the physical environment and uses built-in computing resources to perform predefined functions upon detection of specific input and then processes data before passing it on.

+- Cloud computing allows resources located at remote locations to be made available to anyone anywhere.
+Cloud services can be Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS). - Block chair technology uses a shared data base of chaired blocks where copies of data base exist on multiple computers.